neos/doctools/Quickstart/Index.rst

 Cross-Site Request Forgery, SQL-Injection and much more.

 With this background, the following complete code listing powering the previous example may seem a bit odd, if not magical to you.
-Taker a close look at each of the methods – can you imagine what they do? ::
+Take a close look at each of the methods – can you imagine what they do? ::

 	/**